-Whether you’ve never climbed a hill in your life or are an experienced hiker and have bagged lots of Munros, here in the Loch Lomond & The Trossachs National Park we have plenty of wee hills that offer spectacular views in exchange for minimum effort and time.
-Here are a few recommendations unforgettable trips you can have this spring (and summer).
+Whether you’ve never climbed a hill in your life or are an experienced hiker and have bagged lots of Munros, here in Loch Lomond & The Trossachs National Park we have plenty of wee hills that offer spectacular views in exchange for minimum effort and time.
+Here are a few recommendations for some unforgettable walks.

-This walk starts from close to the popular tourist town of Callander on the A81 Glasgow Road.
+The walk up Ben Gullipen starts from close to the popular tourist town of Callander on the A81 Glasgow Road.
 It comprises a hike upwards from around 60m above sea level to 414m so you should be prepared for a bit of a challenge but the path is good and easy to find.
-Read more about it here.

-Follow waymarked paths at this fantastic tourist attraction, which are set in woodland in the Eachaig Valley to the north of Dunoon on the Cowal Peninsula.
+Follow waymarked paths at this fantastic viewpoint, which are set in woodland in the Eachaig Valley to the north of Dunoon on the Cowal Peninsula.
 The gardens are famous for an amazing avenue of tall Redwood trees and a collection of rhododendrons, as well as many other plant species.
-Read more about it here.

 Strone Hill overlooks the village of Strone and offers superb views over the Firth of Clyde and its sea lochs.
 On a clear day it is possible to see over to Arran, the Arrochar Alps and down the Clyde to Glasgow.